 Search

-Three black garlic recipes to try this autumn
+Three black garlic recipes to try this delicious health food

 We earn a commission for products purchased through some links in this article

-Here’s everything you need to know, plus three recipes from The Original Black Garlic that showcase the ingredient, each offering an easy but delicious dinner.
+To help you incorporate this punchy flavour into your cooking, here’s everything you need to know about black garlic, plus three recipes from The Original Black Garlic which use it to make an easy but delicious dinner.

 What is black garlic?

-Black garlic is made by ageing whole garlic cloves in a hot, humid environment for several weeks.
-It becomes softer, a little chewy and develops a sweet and slightly tangy flavour — often likened to balsamic vinegar.
+It becomes softer, chewier and develops a sweet and slightly tangy flavour — often likened to balsamic vinegar or molasses.

-As it’s higher in antioxidants, black garlic could help support the immune system, lower cholesterol to support heart health and reduce risk of some cancers.
+It is higher in antioxidants than regular garlic, so could help support the immune system, lower cholesterol which supports heart health and reduce risk of some cancers.

 Black garlic also contains a variety of vitamins and minerals including vitamin C, vitamins B1, B2, B3 and B6, folate, calcium, magnesium, zinc and iron — albeit at fairly low levels.

-Black garlic recipe 1: Courgette and peas with polenta mash (vegan and gluten free)
+Courgette and peas with polenta mash recipe (vegan and gluten free)

 Ingredients